Table of Contents

 - False positives (Fp): A label was predicted by the model, however, it is not a part of the ground truth.
 The model has detected an object that is not there or provided a wrong label.

-Second, the concept of intersection over union (IoU) describes the relationship between the expected bounding box coordinates and the actual box.
+Second, the concept of Intersection over Union(IoU) describes the relationship between the expected bounding box coordinates and the actual box.
 Higher IoU implies a closer match between the anticipated and actual bounding box coordinates.
 Basically, you measure the correctness with IoU.

 After our model has produced its predictions, we examine each one and give it one of the aforementioned labels.
 This allows us to measure precision and recall.
 The formulas for both (and more) are as follows:

-- Precision is viewed as the number of true positives (Tp) over the number of Tp plus the number of false positives (Fp);
+- Precisionis viewed as the number of true positives (Tp) over the number of Tp plus the number of false positives (Fp);

-- Recall is seen as the number of Tp over the number of Tp plus the number of false negatives (Fn).
+- Recallis seen as the number of Tp over the number of Tp plus the number of false negatives (Fn).

-- F1 score is the harmonic mean of both precision and recall.
+- F1score is the harmonic mean of both precision and recall.

 - Average precision(AP) calculates the weighted average of precision at each threshold, with the increase in recall from the preceding threshold serving as the weight.

 Despite first appearing random, these formulas make a lot of sense.
 In a nutshell, recall and precision provide crucial insights into the object detection model performance.
 With precision, we can better understand how many correct predictions are out of all the results.
-Recall reveals how many examples of a given class in the dataset has the model discovered.
+Recall reveals how many examples of a given class in the ML dataset has the model discovered.
 This is exactly how you can get a complete view of the model’s performance.

 In reality, both precision and recall are applied in a wide range of cases and are not restricted to object detection or even computer vision.